The Honorable Henry A.

 United States and China.
 The senator has demonstrated his commitment

-to the bilateral relationship by delivering a statement supporting the
+to the bilateral relationship by delivering a statement supporting

-"peace, prosperity and fair trade, and a decent world to live in"
+order to achieve "peace, prosperity and fair trade, and a decent

-for Americans and Chinese.
-Quoting Henry Ford, he said"Coming together
+world to live in" for Americans and Chinese.
+Quoting Henry Ford,

-is a beginning, staying together is progress, and working together is
+he said"Coming together is a beginning, staying together is progress,

 As Chairman of the Senate Finance Committee, Senator